-Should an object (door, window, inspection panel, etc.) be inadvertently lost during flight, land at the nearest suitable landing area if a vibration is experienced, or at the nearest airfield if a vibration is not experienced, and inspect the main and tail rotor systems.
+Should an object (door, window, inspection panel, etc.) be inadvertently lost during flight, land as soon as possible if a vibration is experienced, or as soon as practical if a vibration is not and inspect the main and tail rotor system.
 Possible damage may not be felt in the controls or be visually detected with rotors turning.